svrnm/opentelemetry.io/content/en/docs/languages/js/instrumentation.md

 In some cases, you may not be able to use either the Node.js SDK nor the Web SDK.
-The biggest difference, aside from initialization code, is that you'll have to manually set spans as active in the current context to be able to create nested spans.
+The biggest difference, aside from initialization code, is that you'll have to set spans as active in the current context yourself to be able to create nested spans.

 #### Initializing tracing with `sdk-trace-base`